webplaytestxyz/De-Orange/README.md

 # 📸 de-orange: Instantly Fix Orange Hue in Portraits

 **de-orange** is a lightweight, drag-and-drop batch tool that automatically removes unnatural orange tints from JPG and PNG photos — especially useful for poorly color-balanced portraits.
 No Photoshop, no learning curve.
 Just drop in a folder and get clean, natural-looking results in seconds and save hours of post-processing time.
+It used computer vision technology, the OpenCV Library: https://opencv.org/

 ---